Reviews You Can Rely On

 electric bike - just how far can you go on a single charge?

 Electric power is the primary feature that distinguishes an e-bike from its non-electric counterparts.
-The power of a bike varies primarily based on the size and wattage of the motor and its electrical architecture.
+The power of a bike varies primarily based on the motor's size and wattage, as well as its electrical architecture.
 It stands to reason that a 750W (1HP) motor will be more powerful than a 250W motor, or a 52V system will supply more power than a 36V system.
 That said, we were also interested in the quality and consistency of the power output.
-To test the models' power output in this test, we performed several tests using the pedal assist and the throttle when applicable.
+To test the models' power output, we performed several tests using pedal assist and the throttle when applicable.

-Beyond experiential testing, we utilize a modified motorcycle dynamometer to precisely determine the exact power and torque delivered to the ground.
+Beyond experiential testing, we use a modified motorcycle dynamometer to precisely measure the power and torque delivered to the ground.
 We measure peak power in watts and graph it against peak torque in Nm.
 Peak power is often significantly higher than the nominal (or rated) power of the motor.
 By using a dynamometer, we push beyond the claims and feel of the bike and have hard data to compare.

 electric bike - to get exact power and torque figures, the dynamometer is...